4 Design Trends for the Modern Church

 “One thing we’ve always done and continue to do for our church clients are early evaluations of sites,” said Van Horn.
 “This helps the church leadership select the best site based on local building regulations, construction feasibility and budgetary aspects.”

-This is just one example of how the design-build method of church construction offers early, accurate cost information and better value.
+This is just one example of how the Bobbitt method of church construction offers early, accurate cost information and better value.
 At Bobbitt, our church architects and church builders work under one roof with a unified goal — to build the modern church you need to advance your mission and spread the gospel.

 Contact Brian Van Horn today to talk more about design and construction trends for modern religious facilities.